 In order to monitor the endowment's activity and performance, as well as, the value of the individual funds within the endowment, a "Unit Value" system shall be used.
 Deposits to the endowment increase the number of shares; withdrawals from the endowment decrease the number of shares, with no effect on the "unit" value.
 Market fluctuations will affect the value of the unit but not the number of shares.
-The Committee will determine who will calculate and document the Unit Values, including the preparation of the comprehensive quarterly report of the endowment's activity by individual fund.
+Unit Values will be calculated and documented by the investment broker/manager.